pyckle/oref-alerts/README.md

 * SwingUI to display alerts
     - Designed to work well on wide screens, not narrow phones
+    - Autoresize number of alerts displayed based on window size
     - Shows last updated time from last-modified HTTP Response Header (rather than local or server timestamp)
     - Supports Hebrew, English, Russian, and Arabic
     - Minimalistic